hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step3-cli.md

 `unzip -Cj kubeless.zip "bundles/kubeless_linux-amd64/kubeless" -d /usr/local/bin`{{execute}}

 This tool version will match the controller installed in the next step.
-Verify this CLI is working by inspecting its current version
+Verify this CLI is working by inspecting its current version.

 `kubeless --help && kubeless version`{{execute}}